-Mydentist Pioneer Business Park York provides NHS and private treatment to adults and children.
+Mydentist - Quay Road - Bridlington provides NHS and private treatment to adults and children.

-There is level access for people who use wheelchairs and pushchairs.
-Car parking spaces, including for patients with disabled badges, are available at the practice.
+There is a permanent ramp for people who use wheelchairs and pushchairs.
+Car parking spaces, including are available near the practice.

-The dental team includes six dentists, 10 dental nurses (five of which are trainees and two also work on reception), two dental hygiene therapists, a head receptionist and a practice manager.
-Support is provided from the head office and compliance team.
+The dental team includes five dentists, 12 dental nurses (four of whom are trainees), a dental hygiene therapist and three receptionists.
+They are supported by a practice manager and a full compliance team at head office.